Jimmy McNulty (footballer): Career

 On 17 January 2014, McNulty had his contract at Barnsley cancelled by mutual consent.
 Hours after announcing he left Barnsley, McNulty signed an 18-month deal for Bury where he will be re-united with boss David Flitcroft.

-On 2 June 2015, McNulty signed for Rochdale on a two-year contract and reunited with his old boss Keith Hill.
+On 2 June 2015, McNulty signed for Rochdale on a two-year contract.
 On 26 June 2021, McNulty signed a one-year contract extension.

 Managerial career

-In August 2022, McNulty was appointed caretaker manager, following the sacking of Robbie Stockdale.
+In August 2022, McNulty was appointed caretaker manager, following the dismissal of Robbie Stockdale.
 He had another spell as Rochdale's interim manager following the sacking of Stockdale's successor Jim Bentley in March 2023, winning his first two games in charge, away at AFC Wimbledon on 1 April, and at home against Walsall on 7 April 2023.
 Following the club's relegation, McNulty was appointed manager on a two-year contract on 12 May 2023.

 Following a strong start to the 2025–26 season, McNulty was named National League Manager of the Month for August 2025 having led his side to five victories from their first six matches.

+On 10 May 2026, McNulty's Rochdale side were promoted to League Two via the National League Playoffs, defeating Boreham Wood 3–1 on penalties following a 2–2 draw after extra time.
+On 5 June 2026, weeks after securing promotion, McNulty departed Rochdale to return to his former club Stockport County as head coach.